python/cpython/Doc/library/sqlite3.rst

    # We can also close the cursor if we are done with it
    c.close()

-Usually your SQL operations will need to use values from Python variables.
-You shouldn't assemble your query using Python's string operations because doing so is insecure; it makes your program vulnerable to an SQL injection attack.

 The data you've saved is persistent and is available in subsequent sessions::

    import sqlite3
-   conn = sqlite3.connect('/tmp/example')
+   conn = sqlite3.connect('example.db')
    c = conn.cursor()

+Usually your SQL operations will need to use values from Python variables.
+You shouldn't assemble your query using Python's string operations because doing so is insecure; it makes your program vulnerable to an SQL injection attack (see http://xkcd.com/327/ for humorous example of what can go wrong).

 Instead, use the DB-API's parameter substitution.
 Put ``?`` as a placeholder wherever you want to use a value, and then provide a tuple of values as the